nixworks/public/news/2011/03/25/README.md

 ##### Zimbabwe
 ### [Zimbabwe's Minister of Public Works, Theresa Makone of the MDC, goes into hiding for fear of arrest. ](/news/2011/03/25/zimbabwe-s-minister-of-public-works-theresa-makone-of-the-mdc-goes-into-hiding-for-fear-of-arrest.md)
-_Context: Theresa Makone, Zimbabwe, Minister of Public Works, Movement for Democratic Change_
+_Context: Zimbabwe, Theresa Makone, Movement for Democratic Change, Minister of Public Works_

 ##### Yassin Noman
 ### [Yassin Noman, the head of Yemen's opposition coalition, rejects the offers by the President of Yemen Ali Abdullah Saleh to resign by the end of the year. ](/news/2011/03/25/yassin-noman-the-head-of-yemen-s-opposition-coalition-rejects-the-offers-by-the-president-of-yemen-ali-abdullah-saleh-to-resign-by-the-end.md)
-_Context: Yassin Noman, Yemen, Ali Abdullah Saleh, President_
+_Context: Yassin Noman, Ali Abdullah Saleh, President, Yemen_

 ##### Northern Ireland Assembly
 ### [The Northern Ireland Assembly dissolves ahead of May elections. ](/news/2011/03/25/the-northern-ireland-assembly-dissolves-ahead-of-may-elections.md)
-_Context: Northern Ireland Assembly election, Northern Ireland Assembly_
+_Context: Northern Ireland Assembly, Northern Ireland Assembly election_

 ##### Minority
 ### [The minority of the Conservative Party of Canada led by Prime Minister Stephen Harper is defeated in a no confidence motion in the House of Commons with an election to be held in early May. ](/news/2011/03/25/the-minority-of-the-conservative-party-of-canada-led-by-prime-minister-stephen-harper-is-defeated-in-a-no-confidence-motion-in-the-house-of.md)